fluidtrends/cassi/docs/security/README.md

 The AES key used for Cassi Vaults is a 256-bit key that creates an incredibly large number of possible solutions, making it practically impossible to crack.

-In terms of security, Cassi is rock solid and as secure as top secret US information and as secure as top password managers like [1password [3]](#1password-security-model), [DashLane [4]](#dashlane-security-whitepaper) or [LastPass [5]](#lastpass-security-model) - they all use AES-256 encryption.
+In terms of security, a Cassi Vault is rock solid and as secure as top secret US information and as secure as top password managers like [1password [3]](#1password-security-model), [DashLane [4]](#dashlane-security-whitepaper) or [LastPass [5]](#lastpass-security-model) - they all use AES-256 encryption.

-As its mode of operation, Cassi uses the [Cipher Block Chaining [6]](#cipher-block-chaining) mode which means that each block in the cipher chain depends on all preceding blocks, making it very difficult to compromise.
+As its mode of operation, Cassi uses a highly efficienct and performant mode, called the [Galois/Counter Mode [6]](#galois-counter-mode) mode, making it very difficult to break.

+Cassi also uses **pseudorandom numbers** to generate vectors and nonces, which means that the algorithm is implemented in the most secure way possible, without leaving any open doors for algorithm-based weaknesses.

 #### Practically Unbreakable